 ◊ Check the temperature with a thermometer or do the ‘bread test’.
 Place a cube of white bread in the hot oil.
 If it turns golden brown after about 1 minute, it is the right temperature.

 ◊ Initially, heat the rosette iron in the oil for 2 ~ 3 minutes, so that the iron is heated through.
 This makes the cookies crunchy inside and out.
 It also helps the cookies to slide off of the iron while frying (or after).
-Heat the iron between each pastry.
+Heat the iron for a several seconds between frying each pastry.

 So, what’s cooking in your kitchen?